 - 1. In addition to the OEKO-TEX® STANDARD 100 for all materials and components, we have been steadily increasing the proportion of clothing made from cotton in accordance to the Global Organic Textile Standard (GOTS) and the "MADE IN GREEN" standard from OEKO-TEX® since 2014. - 2.
 For products that do not meet the strict criteria, we strive to enable the use of certified organic cotton ("Organic Cotton") and to award the "Organic Content Standard" ("OCS") label accordingly. - 3.
-Once using cellulose fibres, we prefer the usage of sustainable viscose fibres from LENZING (ECO VERO, MODAL and TENCEL). - 4.
-We are developing a roadmap for gradually increasing the proportion of recycled synthetic fibres instead of using newly produced fibres based on natural resources such as crude oil.
-In this context, we will be certified according to the "Global Recycled Standard" (GRS"). - 5.
-In order to make a meaningful contribution regards of packaging as well, we use FSC certified paper for the majority of our products.
-In this way we promote ecologically adapted, socially beneficial and economically profitable forest management.

-6. New, alternative plant-based materials are considered in development projects and their alternative use for products and packaging is examined.
+Once using cellulose fibres, we prefer the usage of sustainable viscose fibres from LENZINGTM (ECO VEROTM and TENCELTM). - 4.
+We are working on a gradually increasing proportion of recycled synthetic fibres instead of using newly produced fibres based on natural resources such as crude oil.
+In this context, we are certified since 2020 according to the "Global Recycled Standard" (GRS") and since 2021 according to "Recycle Claim Standard" (RCS). - 5.
+In order to make a meaningful contribution regards of packaging as well, we use FSCTM certified paper for the majority of our products.
+In this way we promote ecologically adapted, socially beneficial and economically profitable forest management. - 6.
+New, alternative plant-based materials are considered in development projects and their alternative use for products and packaging is examined.